 “What Did You Learn From This?”

 Never go shopping with children.
 Never.
 Ever.
-Even if you are a missionary in a foreign country, living on a budget, visiting the US once every couple years, and your family needs clothes and furnishings.
+Even if you are a missionary in a foreign country, living on a budget, visiting the US once every couple of years, and your family needs clothes and furnishings.
 Seriously, maybe it was just a really rough day.
 I know we all have good and bad days.
 I know I am not a perfect parent.
 Sometimes it makes me cry when I think of how lacking my parenting skills are and how much I need to improve in one way or another.

 This bad mom day was just another lesson in life.
 If I am being positive I can say, “Maybe the first employee was only trying to help in whatever way she knew best.”
 And I am very thankful the second employee warned me about the police being called if I didn’t bring Tristan inside.
 If I think about it this way, I can deal with the situation.
 I can take what applies and learn from it, and throw the rest away.
 I was angry, I shed tears, I am sharing it with the world, and now I will let it go.